apollographql/apollo-ios/README.md

 ## Getting Started

-[Apollo iOS Quickstart](https://github.com/apollostack/apollo-ios-quickstart) is a sample Xcode project that makes it easy to get started with a generated API for your own schema and queries.
+[Apollo iOS Quickstart](https://github.com/apollostack/apollo-ios-quickstart) is a collection of sample Xcode projects that makes it easy to get started with Apollo iOS.

 ## Development

-The project is being developed using Xcode 8 and Swift 3.
+This project is being developed using Xcode 8 and Swift 3.

 If you open `Apollo.xcodeproj`, you should be able to run the tests of the Apollo target.